 History of MCMS

 Madison Community Montessori School opened its current location in the fall of 2012.
-We now call this beautiful, nearly 22,000 square foot, state-of-the-art Montessori facility our forever home.
-Nearly 200 students from 15 months to 14 years of age eagerly arrive each day to quench their thirst for knowledge.
-2017 marks our 45th year of providing Madison area children a rich Montessori experience and exceptional education.
+We now call this beautiful, nearly 22,000 square foot, state-of-the-art Montessori facility our forever home, where 200 students from 15 months to 14 years of age eagerly arrive each day to quench their thirst for knowledge.
+2018 marks our 46th year of providing Madison area children a rich Montessori experience and exceptional education.

 History of MCMS